dansmyers/HonorsThesisGuide/README.md

 The most important rule for introductions: **actually tell the reader what your thesis is about**.
 This is not a Hitchcock movie!
 You don't get extra credit for keeping the reader in suspense or making them guess what's going to happen next.

+The key to structuring your introduction is to include **reader orientation paragraphs** that clearly state what you are doing, why you are doing it, and why it matters.

 I recommend the following structure for your introduction.

-Begin by stating a big, obvious problem of general interest.
+1. Begin by stating a big, obvious problem of general interest.
 One that your grandmother would recognize as a problem.
 This immediately lifts your thesis out of narrow technical concerns and into the realm of real-world change.
 The problem you pick, of course, must be plausibly connected to the technical topic of your thesis.

-Provide two brief references to the literature (with citations) showing that other researchers have addressed aspects of this problem.
+2. Provide a brief reference to the literature (with one or more citations) showing that other researchers have addressed aspects of this problem.
+This may be a relevant quote from one of your sources.
 Together, these items make up your first paragraph.

-The next sentence is key.
+3. The next sentence is key.
 Karen Kelsky calls it **The Kicker**.
-The Kicker sentence always begins with **"However,..."**, and then continues to identify a limitation that your thesis will now address.
-The next sentence explains why this gap is problem that demands to be filled.
-This is your second paragraph.
+The Kicker sentence always begins with **"However,..."**, and then continues to identify the gap in the existing research that your thesis addresses.
+The rest of your second paragraph elaborates on why this gap is a problem that merits attention.

-The next few paragraphs will summarize how your thesis addresses this limitation: what you propose to do, what data you've collected, what experiments you've performed, etc.

-Now, this has to be written in a beliveable way.
-You can't claim that your thesis is going to solve global warming, but you might be able to identify one new fact in one previously underexplored area, and that's enough for one project.
+4. The rest of the introduction elaborates on the approach you take in the rest of the paper.
+What are the essential details of your study?
+What data sources did you use?
+What broad analysis techniques or theoretical frameworks?

-The end of the Introduction is a **bulleted list of contributions**, summarizing the key points and accomplishments of your work.
+5. The end of the Introduction is a **bulleted list of contributions**, summarizing the key points and accomplishments of your work.
 This also serves as a overview of the document structure.
+This section can be didactic.
+It's okay to tell the reader something as explicit as "This paper makes the following contributions..." or "The key result of this paper is..."

+Taken together, this structure does several things:

+- It connects your thesis to an issue of recognized importance.

+- It establishes that other researchers see this issue as important and that you're aware of the scholarly conversation around it.

+- It identifies a meaningful gap in the current work, which provides the rationale for your study.

+- It gives readers a brief, but engaging overview of your approach, so that they are ready to read on and learn more.

+- Finally, it expicitly tells the reader what contributions you are making and why they are important.

 ### Writing the Literature Review

-### Writing the Results
+### Writing the Methods and Results

-## Writing Tips
+## General Writing Tips